HaOn: Economy

 HaOn runs a spa facing the Sea of Galilee.

 In Kibbutz Haon there was a large ostrich farm in Israel with more than 5000 ostriches, for commercial and tourist purposes.
 The farm still exists, but only for tourist purposes.
+The kibbutz also had banana fields, a date grove and fish farm, all of which were harvested and for commercial sale.
+On the south side of the kibbutz was a modest vacation resort with a small club and beach access to the lake.

-In the years 1995, 1998 and 1999, the Jacob's Ladder (music festival) took place.
+In the years 1995, 1998 and 1999, the Jacob's Ladder (music festival) took place In Kibbutz Haon.